 SEDIMENTARY LOWLANDS

 Sedimentary lowlands are low subsidiary hills on the edges of the uplands.
-In the Seaside Rural area they occur in the western portion of the planning area in and around Cannon Beach.
+In the Seaside Rural area, they occur in the western portion of the planning area in and around Cannon Beach.
 They range in elevation from 50 to 500 feet, and are generally composed of sedimentary rock of Oligocene to Miocene age.
 They tend to have rounded ridge tops with slopes varying from 10 to 60%.

 The sedimentary lowlands lie in an area of landslide topography.
 This is due to a combination of slope and bedrock material.
 When moisture comes in contact with the siltstone or claystone formations, fringe between the soil and rock is reduced, and the force of gravity provides the impetus to push the overburden down a slope.